JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/faq.md

 d_keys = keys(stocks)
 ````

-currently there is not direct support to obtain `dims` from a `TimeArray`, but can build a function for it
+currently there is not direct support to obtain `dims` from a `TimeArray`, but we can code a function for it

 ````@example howdoi
 getTArrayAxes(ta::TimeArray) = (Dim{:time}(timestamp(ta)), Dim{:variable}(colnames(ta)), );